 The LWVN has member meetings every month from September until April or May.
 Most of the time, these are called “topic” (formerly called “unit”) meetings, because we will be learning about or discussing a particular topic (see our Topic Meeting Archives).
 Members of the public are welcome to attend.
-In December, we forgo a topic, and just party.
 In May or June, we have our Annual Meeting, and besides having a nice dinner and a speech from someone interesting, we vote in a new board and decide where we will focus our efforts during the next year.

 We also meet in subcommittee.
-We currently have subcommittees working on education, the environment, housing, municipal finance, elections and voter service.
+We have subcommittees working on the environment, housing, elections and voter service (both voter education and voter registration).
+We also hope to have new committees this year for a civics bee, student scholarships, and social justice.
 These meetings are usually at a member’s home and are listed on our calendar.
 Other subcommittees are formed as the interest and need arises.

 Our board meetings happen every month.
 All members are welcome to come and participate!
 Check the calendar for dates.